 (You may need to leave a hot water faucet open for some time to flush the water heater with clean water.
-You may also want to turn the water heater off until this is done to avoid wasting energy trying to heat "unused" water).

-9. Water system is now disinfected.
+You may also want to turn - open for some time to flush the water heater with clean water.
+You may also want to turn the water heater off until this is done to avoid wasting energy trying to heat "unused" water). - 9.
+Water system is now disinfected.